 What is blockchain?

-Before reviewing the benefits that the use of this technology can bring to LMS platforms, it is useful to reaffirm what blockchain is.
+Before reviewing the benefits that the use of this technology can bring to e-learning softwares, it is useful to reaffirm what blockchain is.

 The blockchain is a computer network made of nodes that manages a public ledger uniquely and securely.
 The blockchain is made up of a range of data and information, such as transactions, in an open and distributed manner, and doesn’t need central control.
 This technology is part of the Distributed Ledger technologies, which refer to those systems that rely on a public registry that can be read and modified by multiple nodes in a network.